nicholasdejesse/DeepQLearning/README.md

     python classic_control.py ENVIRONMENT_NAME --train EPISODES MODEL_PATH.pt
     ```

-    For example, to train on the latest version of the Cart Pole environment for 1000 episodes, write the following command:
+    For example, to train on the latest version of the CartPole environment for 1000 episodes, write the following command:

     ```bash
     python classic_control.py CartPole-v1 --train 1000 cartpole.pt